OffchainLabs/arbitrum-classic/packages/arb-avm-cpp/data_storage/src/arbcore.md

 #### ArbCore and ExecutionCursor

 - The core thread is not involved with creating or advancing execution cursors.
 The reorg mutex does need to be required to avoid a reorg causing inconsistent results.
-- When an `ExecutionCursor` is initially created or an existing one is advanced, any existing data is checked to see if affected by reorg and a group of messages are retrieved from database so that machine can execute independent of reorgs.
+- When an `ExecutionCursor` is initially created or an existing one is advanced, any existing data is checked to see if affected by reorg.

 ### MachineThread